Brandon Crawford Player Props: Giants vs. Tigers

 Tigers Pitching Rankings

-- The 6.7 strikeouts per nine innings compiled by the Tigers pitching staff ranks last in the league.
+- The pitching staff for the Tigers has a collective 7.1 K/9, the second-worst in MLB.

-- The Tigers have the 29th-ranked team ERA across all league pitching staffs (6.25).
+- The Tigers have a 5.97 team ERA that ranks 29th across all league pitching staffs.

-- Tigers pitchers combine to give up 21 total home runs at a rate of 1.8 per game (fourth-most in the league).
+- The Tigers allow the second-most home runs in baseball (23 total, 1.8 per game).

-- The Tigers are sending Wentz (0-2) out to make his third start of the season.
+- Lorenzen makes his first start of the season for the Tigers.

 © 2023 Data Skrive.
 All rights reserved.